-The Top KPI's Fleet Managers Should Be Tracking
+The Top KPIs & Metrics Fleet Managers Should Be Tracking

 Telematics and the need for ELDs have made it infinitely easier for fleet managers to collect data.
 However, the amount of data received on a daily basis can feel overwhelming.
-So, the question is: how do you know what's most important?
+So, the question is: how do you know what fleet metrics are most important?

-To avoid being inundated with information, you can use Key Performance Indicators (or KPIs) to break the data up into manageable and relevant chunks.
+To avoid being inundated with information, you can use Key Performance Indicators (or KPIs) to break the fleet metrics up into manageable and relevant chunks.
 KPIs help you to understand how your fleet is currently performing and what actions to implement for improvement.

 While KPIs do differ somewhat according to fleet size and vertical, there are certain indicators we believe all fleet professionals should be monitoring.